 “I bet,” Julie spoke.
 She placed her hands on the table and gripped the wood in her hands.
 “This feels good.”

-“Yes, I know,” Diane agreed.
+“Yes, I know,” Diane spoke with a grin on her lips.
 “We should go inside soon.
 I have some music we can listen to.”

 She led them back in, and they returned to Diane's living room.
-Alan and Julie sat next to each other on a futon couch.
-Zach leaned back in a comfortable reclining armchair.
-Diane went to a pair of turn-tables she kept tucked in a corner of the room, the walls around it lined in shelves that held hundreds of records, tapes and CDs.
-She pulled out one of the records, turned its sleeve, caught it as it fell into her hand and she placed it on the turntable.
-The needle dropped, and Ravi Shankar's plucked sitar came pouring out the speakers.
+Alan and Julie sat next to each other on a futon.
+Zach leaned back in a recliner.
+Diane walked into a corner of the room, its walls lined with shelves that held hundreds of records, tapes and CDs.
+She pulled out one of the records, turned its sleeve, and caught it as it fell into her hand.
+Then she placed it on her turntable, dropped the needle, and Ravi Shankar's plucked sitar came pouring out the speakers.
 Diane sighed contentedly, and curled up in a wicker-backed papisan.

 * * * * *